helico-kalki/Kalki/README.md

 - 🆎 Text Presets (implemented, not working as supposed to)
 - ➗ Dash and Dot Line
 - 💥 Filter to Selection working for Combined Adjustments and Temperature / Tint
+- 🔮 Preview for Text and Shape placing
+- 🟡 Rounded Shapes option
-- 🎨 Design Recommendations on the Colors used, aims to make designing easier.
+- 🎨 Design recommendations on the colors used, aims to make designing easier.
 (Complementary colors, hue shifting, etc.)

 ## ♻ Changelog
 08/31/25 | 1.7 | Finally fixed the **Lasso Selection** tool and **Apply Filter to Selection** (not working for Combined Adjustments and Temp/Tint).
 Also minor **performance optimization** and **Zoom is centered** to the Cursor.
 The canvas is **not anti-aliased** making pixelart viable.